mahaley22/Uncertainty-Sampling/index.md

 (Note: the first third or so of this notebook is mostly setting up the training and model and actually doing the training using an Attention model, adapted and slightly modified from a reference google demo notebook.
 Also for reasons having an in-house native speaking spouse, this happens to use Hebrew as the source language, but shouldn't matter since most of the specific examples just compare the English outputs.
 Remember, to verify Google Translate is your friend!)

 ## Some Uncertainty sampling classes
 One challenge with this datset is that there is usually exactly one reference translation.
 As a crude start then we can simply consider all word-for-word matches with the single target, andt otherwise these are mis=matches.
-Let's consider positives and negatives in the context of uncertainty:
+Let's consider positives and negatives in the context of both uncertainty and matching:

 1) True Negatives (bad translations with higher uncertainty):